 Besides the possibility of a tax-free allowance, another possibility exists to reimburse employees or shareholders for business use of personally owned or leased vehicles.

-Reimbursements can be argued to not be allowances and therefore are non-taxable receipts.
+Reimbursements can be argued to not be allowances and, therefore, are non-taxable receipts.
 At issue is how to measure the reimbursement and the reasonableness of the actual expenses incurred by the individual.
-This would require a very specific and detailed calculation and which must be supportable with receipts and a detailed mileage log kept by the individual.
-If you are claiming automobile expenses relating to the use of your vehicle at work, you must maintain a log book indicating the total kilometers you drove in the year and the kilometers you drove to earn employment income.
-The logbook should also contain the date, destination, and distance traveled for each trip.
+This would require a very specific and detailed calculation, which must be supported with receipts and a detailed mileage log kept by the individual.
+If you are claiming automobile expenses relating to the use of your vehicle at work, you must maintain a log book indicating the total kilometres you drove in the year and the kilometres you drove to earn employment income.
+The logbook should also contain the date, destination, and distance travelled for each trip.
 Make sure that you record the odometer reading of the vehicle at the beginning and end of each year.

 For leased vehicles, this option allows the lease costs to be included in the calculation of operating costs to be reimbursed.
 However, for vehicles that are owned, depreciation on the cost of the vehicle may not qualify as an operating cost and may not, therefore, be a reimbursable cost.
 Failure to document properly the mileage and costs incurred may result in CRA disallowing some or all of the tax-free status and including some or all of the amounts paid into the individual’s income.
 To the extent that the amounts are considered tax-free, the recipient receives the amount tax-free and the payor business may deduct the full amount paid.